gbeced/basana/README.md

 ### Installation

-The examples use [TALIpp](https://github.com/nardew/talipp) for the technical indicators, but you're free to use any other library.
+The examples use [TALIpp](https://github.com/nardew/talipp) for the technical indicators, so we need to install talipp as well.

 ```
 $ pip install basana talipp